Working together to create an equitable and economically stable Mahoning Valley

 women working outside

-Participants engage in self-assessments and monthly sessions that emphasize critical areas such as personal development, strategic planning, leadership communication, and more.
-The dynamic curriculum will begin and end with immersive retreats.
+Participants engage in self-assessments and monthly sessions that emphasize critical areas such as personal development, strategic planning, leadership communication and more.
+The dynamic curriculum begins and ends with immersive retreats.

 The Cohort focuses on cultivating key competencies that are vital for personal and programmatic leadership, including:

-Upon completing the program, Cohort members’ organizations will have the chance to apply for a Strategic Partners Fellowship.
-The Fellowship enables them to grow within their organization and ensures they are fairly and appropriately compensated for their advancement.
+Upon completing the Nonprofit Leadership Cohort, participants and their organizations have the chance to apply for a Strategic Partners Fellowship.
+The Fellowship enables cohort participants to grow within their organization and ensures they are fairly and appropriately compensated for their advancement.
+The Fellowship is a one-year opportunity with the chance to renew up to two additional years.

-Please contact Victor Ruiz, victor@gradientthinktank.com, or seniordirector@weanfoundation.org, with questions or for more information.
+Please contact capacitybuilding@weanfoundation.org with questions or for more information.

 By attending Wean Foundation events, you consent to the capture of your image, likeness and voice through photography, videography and recordings for ethical and discretionary use, distribution, and/or reproduction by the Wean Foundation.